owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 The first property generates a timeline (1) where all parallels have at least one video clip.
 It flattens all sequences within the timeline and folds the results together (2).
-Folding flat timelines together means appending their clips and gaps sequentially.
+Folding flat timelines together means concatenating their video and audio tracks, resulting in a single flat timeline.

 Before the final assertion, it checks that we got a result (3) and not `Nothing`.
 As it's using the `Gen.parallelWithClips` generator there